-- transport and packing of the loan, including agents' fees, vehicle hire, and commissioning or hire of packing cases - supply of object supports - insurance for the loan object(s) - Travel, subsistence (the local equivalent of £40 per day) for the Museum's courier(s), and (where appropriate) travel insurance and accommodation. - reproductions of the loan items made by the Museum for security or conservation reasons production of supports.
+- transport and packing of the loan, including agents' fees, vehicle hire, and commissioning or hire of packing cases - supply of object supports - insurance for the loan object(s) - travel, insurance, accommodation and subsistence for the Museum's courier(s) - reproductions of the loan items made by the Museum for security or conservation reasons

+In addition to the above, the Museum of the History of Science makes a standing charge (currently $\pounds 30$ per item) in order to assist with the cost of loan administration and condition reporting.
+There is a further charge (currently $\pounds 30$ per hour) for conservation work essential for the loan and for the production of supports.
 A charge may be made for courier time travelling with the loan and on site for installation and de-installation.
-These charges may be subject to UK VAT.
+All charges may be subject to UK VAT.

-In addition to the above, the History of Science Museum makes a standing charge (currently £50 per item) in order to assist with the cost of loan administration and condition reporting.
-There is a further charge (currently £50 per hour) for conservation work essential for the loan and for the